 Many drugs have side effects in cancer patients like hair loss.
-So interferons are injected into cancer patients to develop immunity against these side effects.
+So, interferons are injected into cancer patients to develop immunity against these side effects.

-This tumour is a kind of benign tumour but shows features of malignant tumours.
+This tumour is a kind of benign tumour but it shows features of malignant tumours.
 This tumour has an increased risk of becoming cancer.
 Benign tumours become premalignant and eventually, malignant.

-Physical exam (your doctor may feel the area of the body)
+Physical exam (your doctor may feel the area of the body).

-Laboratory test (It helps the doctor to examine your bones and organs in a non-invasive way)
+Laboratory test (it helps the doctor to examine your bones and organs in a non-invasive way).

-Techniques like radiography, computed tomography molecular biology techniques and MRI (magnetic radiation imaging)
+Techniques like radiography, computed tomography, molecular biology techniques, and MRI (magnetic radiation imaging).

-Q2.
-Define the term Metastasis?
+2. Define the term Metastasis?